perma-id/w3id.org/oso/README.md

 OSO
 ===

-The Open Science Ontologies - (OSO) are a set of lean, open and modular top-level and domain ontologies designed for interoperable scientific experimentation, fast reasoning and machine learning / AI applications in mind.
+The Open Science Ontologies (OSO) are a set of lean, open, and modular top-level and domain ontologies designed for interoperable scientific experimentation, fast reasoning, and machine-learning/AI applications.

 ### Homepage